 - Dec 18, 2025

 Luminous.
 Surprising.
 Iconic.
-Spray: Jules Olitski in the 1960s invites you to rediscover the modern master who explored the possibilities of color with gumption, vision, and a passion for experimentation.
-This exhibition is on view from March 5 through August 9, 2026.
+Spray: Jules Olitski in the 1960s invites you to rediscover a modern master who explored the possibilities of color with gumption, vision, and a passion for experimentation.
+Opens to members on March 5 and to the public on March 7.

 Category: Abstraction, Color, Contemporary, New England